-Personalized support has been a core feature of the School for 25 years, and was formalized in the Center for Personal and Professional Development.
+Personalized support has been a core feature of the School for years, and was formalized in the professional experience & personal support office.

 Guidance is provided on all School programs.
 It varies according to the maturity of the students and takes different forms during the course.
 The aim of this support is twofold: